Azure/azure-event-hubs-for-kafka/tutorials/spark/README.md

 ## Running Spark

 Running Spark for the first time can be overwhelming.
 If you don't already have Spark running in your own environment, we recommend using [Azure Databricks](https://azure.microsoft.com/services/databricks/) to simplify the process - it'll take care of the details so you can focus on your application.
-Spark v2.4 should be released in the next couple weeks or so, and will have JARs released then.
-In the meantime, Azure Databricks Runtime Version `5.0 beta (Scala 2.11)` uses Spark v2.4 which can be used for development until it is officially released.
-Otherwise, feel free to build from Spark's 2.4 branch on Github.
+If you decide to go with Azure Databricks, make sure to use Runtime Version `5.0 (Scala 2.11)` (the first Databricks runtime that uses Spark v2.4) or later.
+Importing the Spark v2.4 connector JARs on a pre-5.0 runtime will not work.

 Whether you end up choosing a cloud platform like Azure Databricks or decide to run on your on-prem cluster, Event Hubs for Kafka will work all the same.